 When you decide to include graphics with your posts, they don’t have to be fancy.
 Just start by adding some type to a good illustration.
 I try to start with a free illustration and I often find myself turning to the public domain art at Pixabay.com.
-I use Apple’s Pages and Preview to do the work.
+I use Apple’s Pages or Keynote in conjunction with Preview to do the work.
 Here are my steps:

-- Drag and drop graphic into pages and place type on it.
+- Drag and drop graphic into Pages or Keynote and place type on it.

-- Export it as a PDF in the highest quality setting.
+- If using Pages export it as a PDF in the highest quality setting

 - Select just the graphics to get rid of the white space.
 Copy that area.

-- Create a new document still in Preview.
-It will be the same size as your selected area.
+- Create a new document still in Preview (command-N).
+It will automatically create a new document from your clipboard.

 Putting drop shadows or semi-opaque boxes behind the text often helps make it more readable.
-Both are easy to do in Pages.
+Both are easy to do in Pages and Keynote.

-There are many programs that are much more powerful that you can use to create stunning graphics.
-However, I’m a writer first so my approach is to create something that will catch the reader’s eye, give a little information and hopefully pique interest.
+There are many graphics programs that are much more powerful than the ones I’ve described here.
+However, I’m a writer first so my approach is to create something that will catch the reader’s eye, give a little information, hopefully pique interest, and allow me to maintain a brand “style.”
 You’ll see that often I put my URL on the graphic just to keep it in front of potential clients.